johanna-winter/rick-and-morty-app/README.md

 ## 🤝 Collaboration

-This app was created by **Johanna Winter**, and Efstathios Tsanidis contributed by working together with her on the features, layout, improvements, and functionality.
+This app was created by **Johanna Winter**, and Efstathios Tsanidis contributed by working together on the features, layout, improvements, and functionality.

 ---